FireCARES/firecares/README.md

 `ansible-playbook vagrant.yml -i vagrant_server --tags django.collectstatic`

+To make tileserver changes, see the Prominent Edge `tessera-ansible` repository, specifically the `firecares` branch

 ### Pre-commit configuration

 We use [pre-commit](http://pre-commit.com/), see how to [install](http://pre-commit.com/#install) in your local repository.